BiTheDev/Project_management/index.md

 #### University of Washington Humanistic GIS Lab (Seattle, WA)
 ##### Title: Part-time Geo-BlockChain Project Developer (July, 2020 - Present)
 * Building an application that encourages users to donate cryptocurrency to financially vulnerable geographic regions by hold fundraising events to support the community.
+* Improve website performance by converting website structure into full-stack development.
+* Acted as a front-end developer to ensure application working as expected.
 * Currently under heavy development with Vue.js, web3.js, MapBox, and MySQL database.

 #### Eightcig LLC (Las Vegas, NV)